dumberjs/dumberjs.github.io/bundler-overview.md

 * Pros: `dumber` doesn't bundle duplicated npm package.
 * Cons: `dumber` doesn't bundle duplicated npm package.

-In our opinion, the Pros is more important to us.
+In our opinion, the Pros is more important.